 When not in use, your scale should read zero.
 If it’s above or below, then you need to calibrate your scale.
 These small weights are usually supplied with the device and should be used often to ensure that you are getting the most accurate reading as major movements, bumps, and shocks can throw your scale readings off.

 As with any digital device, the scale should be kept clean and free of dust and residue.
 This is especially important when measuring small amounts as the slightest issue could cause a misreading.

-A quick primer on the metric system for you alternative medicine fans.
+A quick primer on the metric system for your alternative medicine fans.

 1 gram = 1000 milligrams.
 1 gram is a very small unit of measurement.
-We’re talking single dollar bill or a paper clip.
+We’re talking about a single-dollar bill or a paper clip.
 You may need specificity down to 0.1g or even 0.01g but anything beyond that is probably overkill.

 There are 28 grams in an ounce.
 Many uh-medicinal suppliers already know this of course.
 When you buy an eighth, you are buying 3.5 grams.